waleeds1/hashtable/README.md

 	- #### Search:
 		It takes a key as an argument and returns the data stored against it.
 	- #### Delete:
 		It takes a key as an argument and removes the key and data against it from the table.
-It returns they key and data deleted in the form of a tuple.
+The function returns they key and data deleted in the form of a tuple.
 	- #### PrintTable:
 		This function prints all the keys and data in the table
 	- #### PrintArray:
 		It prints the array where used by the hash table which contains all the elements.
 This helps to inspect the indexes the data is stored and also to check for rehashing by inspecting the size of the array.

 ##  How To Use:
- - Create an object of the hash table class and give the initial size of the table as an argument.
+ - Create an object of the **HashTable** class and give the initial size of the table as an argument.
 The hash table will later be resized automatically when needed.
- - To insert data into the table call the Insert function through the object giving a key as the first argument and data as the second argument.
+ - To insert data into the table call the **Insert** function through the object giving a key as the first argument and data as the second argument.
- - To search for the data stored against a key, call the Delete function through the object, giving the key as the argument.
+ - To search for data stored against a key, call the **Search** function through the object, giving the key as the argument.
+If the key is not found it returns *False*
- - To delete an element , call the Delete function through the object, giving the key as the argument.
+ - To delete an element , call the **Delete** function through the object, giving the key as the argument.
+If the key is not found it returns *False*
- - Call the PrintTable function to print all the elements stored in the table.
+ - Call the **PrintTable** function to print all the elements stored in the table.
- - Call the PrintArray function to print the array used by the hash table where all the elements are stored.
-There is **None** at indexes where no element is stored.
+ - Call the **PrintArray** function to print the array used by the hash table where all the elements are stored.
+There is *None* at indexes where no element is stored.

+##  Features:

+ - The keys can be numeric and even non numeric such as strings and symbols.
+ - When the keys are numeric and smaller than the size of the table, **open addressing** is implemented automatically where the data is stored at the index of the same value as the key.
+ - The table is resized and rehashed automatically when needed, it maintains efficiency when more data is being stored and also maintains space when more data has been deleted.

+## Team Members:

+ - Waleed Muhammad Sohail (18B-123-SE-A) (Team Lead)
+ - Ahmad Zaman Qureshi (18B-025-SE-A)
+ - Shazaib Awaan (18B-134-SE-A)